✅ Jammed Winch — Free It Without Breaking Anything

 You might need to partially disassemble the winch for this.
 If you find damaged components, replacing them is often the best course of action.

-It’s crucial to use parts that are compatible with your winch model.
-While this step requires a bit more technical know-how, it’s essential for ensuring the longevity and proper functioning of your winch.
+It’s central to use parts that are compatible with your winch model.
+While this step requires a bit more technical know-how, it’s key for ensuring the longevity and proper functioning of your winch.

 Checking Electrical Connections